Upgrade to a general-purpose v2 storage account

-In the Settings section, click Configuration.
+In the Settings section, select Configuration.

-Under Account kind, click on Upgrade.
+Under Account kind, select on Upgrade.

-Click Upgrade at the bottom of the blade.
+Select Upgrade at the bottom of the blade.

 Specify an access tier for blob data

-- You have an existing General-purpose v1 storage account and want to evaluate an upgrade to a General-purpose v2 storage account, with the right storage access tier for blob data.
+- You have an existing general-purpose v1 storage account and want to evaluate an upgrade to a general-purpose v2 storage account, with the right storage access tier for blob data.

-- You have decided to use a General-purpose v2 storage account or already have one and want to evaluate whether you should use the Hot or Cool storage access tier for blob data.
+- You have decided to use a general-purpose v2 storage account or already have one and want to evaluate whether you should use the hot or cool storage access tier for blob data.

-In both cases, the first priority is to estimate the cost of storing, accessing, and operating on your data stored in a General-purpose v2 storage account and compare that against your current costs.
+In both cases, the first priority is to estimate the cost of storing, accessing, and operating on your data stored in a general-purpose v2 storage account and compare that against your current costs.

 Pricing and billing